Attendance Allowance

 Attendance Allowance is based on the help you need, not on the help you currently get.
 It doesn't matter whether you live alone or with other people, or if you get a lot of help or none.

-The Attendance Allowance claim form on the gov.uk website is quite long, and can be difficult to fill in because it deals with personal care issues.
+The Attendance Allowance claim form is quite long, and can be difficult to fill in because it deals with personal care issues.
 But it's worth taking the time to do it, because getting Attendance Allowance can increase your weekly income.

-If you need help filling out the form, you can contact our free confidential helpline to be put in touch with your Parkinson's local adviser.
+If you need help filling out the form, you can get in touch with our free confidential helpline.

 Do I qualify for Attendance Allowance?